Kosovo travel advice

 Dial 112 for emergency assistance.

-There is no resident Canadian government office in Kosovo.
-You can obtain consular assistance and further consular information from the Embassy of Canada in Zagreb, Croatia.
+There is no Canadian government office in Kosovo.
+If you require consular assistance, contact the Embassy of Canada to Croatia, in Zagreb.

 Zagreb - Embassy of Canada

-For emergency consular assistance, call the embassy of Canada in Zagreb, Croatia and follow the instructions.
+For emergency consular assistance, call the Embassy of Canada to Croatia, in Zagreb, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: